Before the progressive reforms of President Wilson:

 American workers salute the legacy of LBJ -- "The John Wayne Of American Politics."
-As Senate Majority Leader, LBJ's career surpassed that of many less-capable politicians.
-Historians acclaim LBJ as one of our most progressive and "get things done" Presidents.
+As Senate Majority Leader, LBJ's skills eclipsed that of many less-capable politicians.
+Historians praise LBJ as one of the few Progressive Presidents "who got things done."

 Born in the Texas Hill Country, LBJ had a rugged Old West heritage.
 His grandfather Big Sam was a prominent cattle rancher and farmer, who drove herds of cattle on the Chisholm Trail to Kansas.
 Big Sam was a leader in the Texas Populist Party and the Farmers Alliance.
 Following in Big Sam's footsteps, LBJ's father -- Sam, Jr. -- was a cotton farmer and school teacher, who was elected to six terms in the Texas State Legislature.

 As a Member of Congress during The Great Depression, LBJ staunchly supported FDR and The New Deal.
 With federal help, he gained tremendous progress for Texas: rural electrification, hydroelectric power, dams, paved roadways, schools, hundreds of public buildings, dozens of state parks, the LCRA, and many other landmark achievements.